BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

         }
 ```
 Notice that it requires a **problem matcher** with an **end pattern** so that a task can start *after* the terminal pattern.
 The debug tasks will start after qemu has finished.
-Notice that the makefile runs a prompt "Now run 'gdb'.
+Notice that the makefile runs a prompt "Now run 'gdb'".
 That is the pattern to match in the terminal.

 > The terminal output can be changed for the problem matcher.